NickWhit1/React-Repeat/README.md

 Understand controlled components, form validation, and how to work with form libraries like Formik.
 Managing Application State with Redux

-Explore Redux, a predictable state management library for larger and more complex React applications.
-Learn how to set up a Redux store, dispatch actions, and connect React components to the store using react-redux.
+Learn how to dispatch actions, and connect React components to the store using react.
 Styling and CSS-in-JS

 Discover different approaches to styling React components, including CSS modules and styled-components.